pikhosh/pikhosh/README.md

+- 🤔 Seems like I know how to do some Front-end work
+- 😞 TypeScript - Rust
-- 🌱 I’m currently learning 🦀 Rust - 🪄 Leptos/SolidJS
+- 🌱 I'm currently learning C++ and Qt

-Just that...
-I DON'T HAVE ENOUGH CONFIDENCE TO WRITE IN ENGLISH!